 They will remain current on evolving technology and be mindful of new challenges to introduce countermeasures.

 They would typically organize and supervise an organization’s security staff.
-Veteran Security architects are often in charge of spearheading the security awareness projects.
+Veteran Security architects are often in charge of spearheading security awareness projects.

 Enterprise Security Architect: A Deeper Dive!